gchq/gaffer-doc/src/main/resources/dev/walkthrough/Schemas.md

 - destination - similar to source, it can either be the same or a different type.
 - directed - we need to tell Gaffer if the edge is directed or undirected.
 Currently, the easiest way to do this is to create a type called "true", "false" and define that type in the Type schema as being a boolean with a filter predicate to check the boolean is true or false

+When an Edge is undirected, it is bidirectional.
+When an undirected Edge is ingested, Gaffer may flip it for consistency so the source is always ordered 'less' than the destination (based on natural ordering).
+It will be aggregated with any other edge that has the same source and destination and is also undirected.
+For example an undirected Edge that is added, A -> B, will be aggregated with another Edge of B -> A if they are undirected.

 Entities must have a vertex field - this is similar to the source and destination fields on an edge.